Rajpratik71/opscode-summit-2013-wiki/What's-Up-with-Berks-3?.md

 API server has an endpoint to point at your github via the source attribute.
 Order matters here.
 Will grab from my local API endpoint first `BAPI.UNDEAD.NET`.
 Can also still explicitly put git cookbook references in the `Berksfile` as well.

 Should never have a request for nested Berksfiles again.

+Without a dynamic cache builder, could generate a static file with a post commit latch.